jong42/Health-Insurance-Cross-Sell-Prediction/README.md

 Usage:

-1. Create a new Python environment
+1. Create a new Python environment (Python 3.10 or newer)
 2. In that environment, run "pip install -r requirements.txt"
 3. In that environment, open the notebook